mal/watson/readme.md

 # Custom Builds

 Not everyone needs SVG support, and if that's you, why download bytes you don't need?
-The `Cakefile` provided allows you to customise your version by picking which modules you want to include. **The default is to bake in all modules and minify using uglifyjs (required).**
+The `Cakefile` provided allows you to customise your version by picking which modules you want to include. **The default is to bake in all modules and minify using UglifyJS (required).**

 #### All tags